-Main arms producers export 30.000 millions USD of major weapons every year, -accordin to SIPRI’s data.
-How does arms export sector work?
-Most of the military companies are private and try to get contracts from any government that is willing to buy, but arms trade is not a free market, is highly regulated by international and national norms and treaties.
+Main arms producers export 30,000 millions USD of major weapons every year, -according to SIPRI’s data.
+How does the arms export sector work?
+Most of the military companies are private and try to get contracts from any government that is willing to buy, but arms trade is not a free market, it is highly regulated by international and national norms and treaties.
 Military industries cannot sell weapons if their government doesn’t allow them to do so.
-Main regulations for arms trade are focused in criteria not to authorize arms exports licenses to countries in conflict, instability or where human rights are violated.
-In spite of that, every year arms are sold to countries in war and unrespectful of human rights, such as Saudi Arabia and UAE, members of the military coalition in the Yemen War, Turkey, Egypt, Iraq, Afghanistan, and many others far of being peaceful or an example of respect for human rights.
+Main regulations for arms trade are focused on criteria not to authorize arms exports licenses to countries in conflict, instability or where human rights are violated.
+In spite of that, every year arms are sold to countries engaged in conflicts and war and violate human rights, such as Saudi Arabia and UAE, members of the military coalition in the Yemen War, Turkey, Egypt, Iraq, Afghanistan, and many others far from being peaceful or an example of respecting human rights.
 Main importers of arms in 2018 in the world are Saudi Arabia, India, Egypt, Australia, Algeria, China, UAE, Iraq, South Korea, Vietnam, Pakistan and Indonesia.

-There are thousands of arms companies in the entire world, but as in many other sectors, few of them are leading global military markets.
-The first 100 arms industries identified by SIPRI are producing about 400.000 million USD on military every year.
-Regarding their origin, main arms companies come from the main military expenditure and arms exporters countries: 57% are from USA, 9,5% from Russia, 22% from western Europe, but also from Japan, Israel, India and South Korea.
+There are thousands of arms companies in the entire world, but as in many other sectors, few of them dominate global military markets.
+The first 100 arms industries identified by SIPRI are producing arms worth about 400,000 million USD every year.
+Regarding their origin, main arms companies come from the main military expenditure and arms exporting countries: 57% are from USA, 9,5% from Russia, 22% from western Europe, but also from Japan, Israel, India and South Korea.
 As we can see main arms producers are NATO countries and other military allies.
 But there are new countries that are investing in a future national military industry, through imports that combine the acquisition of costly weapons systems with the transfer of technology and production of part of them in national territory.
 That is the case of Australia and what Saudi Arabia is attempting to do.

-It’s a fact that among main arms companies there are not few from Europe, some big transeuropean like Airbus Military, and others from the main military industries in Europe: UK, Germany, Italy, France and Spain.
-It shouldn’t be a coincidence that the EU currently approving, in a hurry and out of public and political debate, few weeks before the EU elections to be held in May 2019, the main change in history of the EU defence budget, that will include an extraordinary amount of resources for Research and Development of weapons, that expects to get about 50.000 millions € for 2021-27, including member states contributions of 35.000 millions € that won’t count as deficit.
+It’s a fact that among main arms companies there are some big trans-European companies like Airbus Military, and others from the main military industries in Europe: UK, Germany, Italy, France and Spain.
+It shouldn’t be a coincidence that the EU is in the process currently of approving, in a hurry and out of public and political debate, few weeks before the EU elections to be held in May 2019, the main change in history of the EU defence budget, that will include an extraordinary amount of resources for Research and Development of weapons, that expects to get about 50,000 millions € for 2021-27, including member states contributions of 35,000 millions € that won’t count as deficit.